padok-team/burrito/docs/contents/design/README.md

 With those 3 conditions, we defined 3 states:

-- `IdleState`.
+- `Idle`.
 This is the state of a layer if no runner needs be started
-- `PlanNeededState`.
+- `PlanNeeded`.
 This is the state of a layer if burrito needs to start a `plan` runner
-- `ApplyNeededState`.
+- `ApplyNeeded`.
 This is the state of a layer if burrito needs to start an `apply` runner

 > N.B.
-If you use [`dry` remediation strategy](../../../README.md#choose-your-remediation-strategy) and an apply is needed, the layer will stay in the `ApplyNeededState` as long as it does not need to enter the `PlanNeededState`.
+If you use [`dry` remediation strategy](../../../README.md#choose-your-remediation-strategy) and an apply is needed, the layer will stay in the `ApplyNeeded` as long as it does not need to enter the `PlanNeeded`.

 The layer controller also generates the Kubernetes leases to avoid concurrent use of terraform on the same layer.